ACatFromPoland/PythonTurtleGraphics/README.md

   Horrible.

+Btw deltatime was not added to this as I wasn't bothered in the end.

 If you want to try to make your own little thing.
 There is a template file in the template folder(duh).
 Have fun :)